Justice and Society Program

 In the months following the publication of Principled Pluralism, IAP promoted the report's recommendations through various media channels and disseminated more than 1,250 hard copies of the report to key individuals and organizations across the US.
 During the first half of 2014, IAP conducted parallel studies with Boys & Girls Clubs of America (BGCA) and The Y of the USA to assess how growing religious diversity is affecting their programming.
 IAP also held public discussions about religious diversity at Calvin College (Grand Rapids, MI) on April 24, 2014 and Wheaton College (Wheaton, IL) on April 29, 2014.

 IAP is now working to develop a resource for youth development professionals that will explore specific challenges and opportunities presented by religious diversity through actual scenarios encountered by BGCA and Y staff.
-In addition, IAP is conducting a study of interfaith work in West Michigan over the past 25 years, which analyzes challenges and best practices for interfaith work in the Midwest.
-This study will be discussed at a national conference of community-based interfaith leaders in spring 2015--details forthcoming.
+In addition, IAP is currently conducting a study of interfaith work in West Michigan over the past 25 years, which analyzes challenges and best practices for interfaith work in the Midwest.